Custom systems

 Some systems deserve a native connector.

 If your system needs a native connector — maintained by us, shared across customers — submit it through the request form.
-The priority list is informed by real requests.
+Real requests help us decide what to build next.
 In the meantime, the builder is usually the faster path to a working integration.